Last Updated on June 5, 2023

 The things that are there all the time are … well, there all the time.
 On this site, we call those things Regular Buys.
 They are the things that, day in and day out, are found on Aldi shelves, and they are restocked regularly.
 Whether it’s a staple like bread or laundry detergent, these products typically don’t change.
 Occasionally, Aldi will discontinue, or add, Regular Buys, but once there, they tend to stay for a while.

 The things that are for a limited time are another matter.
 These are things that show up in Aldi’s weekly ad and then appear on shelves, but once they’re gone, they’re gone.
-They don’t get restocked, at least not for a long time.
+They don’t get restocked, at least not for a long time, and you can’t order them online if they’re not at your local store.
 In the United States, these are called ALDI Finds, although they have other names in other countries.

 There is, though, a third category of products.
 These are products that show up on Aldi shelves, and stay around for a while — usually, say, several weeks to a few months.
 These appear to be a recent development in the Aldi inventory; while they may have appeared before then, the first time we saw them was in 2017.
 That year, they were known as Seasonal Items.
 However, in 2018, they were rebranded (slightly) as Seasonal Favorites.
 And then, around 2022, Aldi returned to calling them Seasonal Items again.